SlashArash/slashicon/README.md

 # SlashIcon

 SlashIcon is an icon theme for Linux.
+It's included cursor and icon theme.
+SlashIcon is based on Numix, Flat Remix, La Capitaine, Oranchelo and Capitaine Cursers with some new design.
 Licensed under the GPL-3.0+
 ![alt tag](https://raw.githubusercontent.com/SlashArash/slashicon/master/preview.jpg)

 ### Installation